davidwkeith/11ty-webc-starter/README.md

 ### Security

 *   **Content Security Policy (CSP):** A strict CSP is configured in `_headers` to help prevent XSS and other injection attacks.
-*   **Subresource Integrity (SRI):** Automated post-build process to add SHA-384 hashes to local CSS and JavaScript assets, enhancing security by ensuring assets haven't been tampered with.

 ### SEO & Metadata